woonathome/RF-DETR_PETinsp/README.md

-# RF-DETR Pipeline for 2603 Tester Model2
+# RF-DETR Pipeline for PET inspection Pipeline

 This project builds a training dataset from:
 - `Dataset-v3.v1i.yolov5pytorch/train/images`